Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 - Debt can comprise conventional loans, debentures (loan certificates), bonds, and convertible preference shares.
 Interest payments (the cost of debt) can be expensive, and defaulting on contractual repayment obligations can result in the forfeiture of assets, depending on the terms of the debt agreement.
 In general, banks or other lenders are susceptible to the project assets and their potential market value.
 In evaluating an investment project, they assess the extent to which the project assets remain within the operating authority or company.
 Banks and other lenders are also strict when it comes to risk distribution.
 They favor a setting where all risks associated with the port infrastructure project are assumed and passed on to the appropriate actor.
 For example, lenders might insist on passing the risk to the other project participants through contracts, such as a construction, operation, and maintenance contract.

 - Shareholder funds in the form of ordinary shares or preference shares.
 They are similar to debt but with equity characteristics or shareholder reserves that are re-invested retained earnings.
-A diverse shareholding dilutes ownership relinquishing control to majority shareholders.
+A diverse shareholding dilutes ownership, relinquishing control to majority shareholders.
 The cost of a share is essentially measured as the required rate of return on the investment from shareholders.
 However, in the case of retained earnings, these funds are not a free source of finance, and the required rate of return is essentially the cost of equity because funds belong to equity investors, not the firm.

 - New equity issues, in the form of initial public offering (IPO; the first issuance of shares on a stock exchange) or a seasoned public offering (SPO) or a general public offering (GPO).
 Methods of issuing seasoned equity include the private placement of shares to a single or small group of investors, employee options, or a rights offering (a right to purchase shares with a price concession).
 A GPO is similar to an IPO but with generally lower underwriting costs.
-A most noteworthy feature of a GPO is that generally, the market identifies a GPO as a signal that management thinks the firm is overvalued.
+A most noteworthy feature of a GPO is that, generally, the market identifies a GPO as a signal that management thinks the firm is overvalued.
 The required rate of return is lower than the correct rate of return, implying a cheap source of funds or the market has overestimated the firm’s future free cash flows.
-Risks for shareholders associated with shares as a finance source resides in how value is affected (gain/loss value) on the share trading market.
+Risks for shareholders associated with shares as a finance source reside in how value is affected (gain/loss value) on the share trading market.

 - Lease agreements comprise pure operating leases, finance leases (in substance a loan), or sale and leaseback agreements.
 Terminal operation concession agreements are essentially long-term operational leases used extensively for private participation in ports.
 The government or a public authority holds the property rights of the facilities throughout the concession period and receives lease payments on the assets.
 The private partner bears the production and commercial risks, so it has an incentive to innovate, optimize, and improve its services.
 Terminal concession and lease-operate arrangements are common in landlord ports.
 The financial side of a concession agreement remains a balancing act.
 High concession fees, royalty payments, and revenue sharing stipulations are detrimental to returns on investment.
 They could decrease the investment potential of the incumbent terminal operator and deter future investors.
 Low payments could negatively affect the revenue base of the public (port) authority, so it can no longer support its landlord functions.
-Finance leases are becoming more difficult to justify due to increased focus on substance over form accounting treatment and vigilance against tax avoidance.
+Finance leases are becoming more difficult to justify due to advances in accounting practices and vigilance against tax avoidance.
 The accounting treatment and favorable tax concessions are less evident with the adoption of international financial reporting standards.

 - Mergers and acquisitions.
 These comprise horizontal integration mergers with firms in the same line of business and vertical integration mergers with firms higher or lower in the value chain, such as between suppliers and customers.
 Besides, there are also conglomerate mergers whereby a merger occurs with a completely unrelated firm to realize diversification benefits and management buyouts.
 This can also involve a management buyout (MBO).
 MBOs are an extreme form of divestiture.
 The overriding objective of a merger is to create synergy, where the sum of the merged firm is greater than the sum of the individual (firm) parts.
 Economic value is generated through efficiencies, increased expertise, and greater access to funding.
 Notably, mergers and acquisitions have come under increased scrutiny because of anti-competitive and antitrust legislation.